 June 23, The Shiloh moored at Berth 3, Juliet Wharf in Fleet Activities Sasebo, Japan, for a two-day port call; Transited the Luzon Strait westbound on July 1.

 July 14, The guided-missile cruiser moored at Alava Pier in Subic Bay, Republic of the Philippines, for a five-day liberty port visit; Returned home on July 24; Underway in support of emergent national tasking on Aug.
 15.

 September 1, USS Shiloh recently moored at Berth 1, Sembawang Terminal in Singapore for a two-week upkeep; Returned to Yokosuka on Sept.
-28; Underway for patrol in the Sea of Japan on Oct.
-6.
+28; Underway for patrol in the Sea of Japan from Oct.
+6-23.